JerryI/wljs-docs/docs/frontend/Advanced/Dynamics/Offloading calculations.md

 SetAttributes[Line, HoldRest]
 ```

-Here we used a trick with `With` so that `p1, p2, p3` are external symbol bounded to `Line` and will cause its reevaluation, while `pc, pi, pf` entering the list multiple times are just numbers calculated locally.
+Here, we used a trick with `With` so that `p1, p2, p3` are external symbols bound to `Line` and will cause its reevaluation, while `pc, pi, pf`, which enter the list multiple times, are just numbers calculated locally.

 :::tip
 Avoid multiple copies of the same dynamic symbol entering the arguments of the same expression.
-For example
+For example:

 ```mathematica
 Line[{Offload[a], Offload[a] + b}]
 ```

-a single change in `a` will cause the reevaluation of `Line` __two times__, while
+A single change in `a` will cause the reevaluation of `Line` __two times__, whereas:

 ```mathematica
 Line[With[{p = a}, {p, p + b}] // Offload]
 ```

-a single change in `a` will cause the reevaluation of `Line` only __one time__ 👍🏼
+A single change in `a` will cause the reevaluation of `Line` only __one time__ 👍🏼
 :::

-The last thing is to generate a list of those curves connected to three draggable points on a graph
+The final step is to generate a list of curves connected to three draggable points on a graph:

 ```mathematica
 curve[p1_, p2_, p3_] := LeakyModule[{pi = p1, pc = p2, pf = p3},